It4innovations/docker-c7-dhcpcheck/README.md

-# docker-c7-dhcpcheck
+# docker-dhcpcheck
-Docker with CentOS 7 and dhcp conf
+Docker on CentOS 7 and dhcp conf